Professional Starlink installation on mountain home at 2,500ft elevation — real deployment replacing legacy satellite in rural Northern Virginia

 The cost is real — equipment, installation, and potentially an early termination fee from your current provider.
 But the monthly cost of Starlink is comparable to what most HughesNet and Viasat customers already pay, and the performance is in a different category entirely.

-If you are in Loudoun, Fauquier, Rappahannock, Warren, or Clarke County and ready to make the switch, we handle the full transition — from equipment sourcing and installation to legacy equipment removal.
-One call, one visit, one working system.
+If you are in Loudoun, Fauquier, Rappahannock, Warren, or Clarke County and ready to transition, we handle the full deployment — from obstruction analysis and equipment sourcing through permanent mounting and legacy equipment removal.
+One deployment, one working system.
+For properties requiring HOA navigation, we prepare submission packages and manage board communication as part of the engagement.

 Key Takeaways